SMC-AAU-CPH/smc-cph.github.io/_posts/2020-09-20-beneficial-unintelligence.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MwtVkPKx3RA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 (This is by the way, what we all will be listening to in the future, when the robots take over the world)

-If you are not THAT good at machine learning, but had a two weeks intensive MCT Music and Machine Learning course, you could for instance do something like I did: make a system that identifies which vocal technique you’re using!
+If you are not THAT good at machine learning, but had a two weeks intensive SMC Music and Machine Learning course, you could for instance do something like I did: make a system that identifies which vocal technique you’re using!
 Why, you might say, don’t we have vocal teachers that do that?
 Well, if this corona hell is going to last, we might really need some online tools for music instrument learning assessment.
 If your internet connection is bad, and you sound like Dadabot’s Death Metal livestream through Skype, what should your vocal teacher say, I mean.
 Therefore I present:

 <p style="text-align: center; font-size:30px; font-family:'Courier New'">The Vocal Technique Classifier:</p>